-Pay attention to planting conditions; as with indoor planting, when planting your succulents outdoors select areas with plenty of light and ensure that you invest in fast-draining soil to avoid your plant receiving too much moisture.
+Pay attention to planting conditions.
+As with indoor planting, when planting your succulents outdoors, select areas with plenty of light and ensure that you invest in fast-draining soil to prevent your plant from receiving too much moisture.
 Try using gravel over the soil to minimize the amount of water that gets to the bottom of the plant.

 Like other plants, succulents can benefit from the occasional fertilization during the spring and summer seasons.

-Since most succulents don’t survive freezing temperatures, make sure to bring them indoors during the winter.
-Follow the same care for these plants as you do for the ones that are kept indoors — provide them with plenty of light and avoid over-watering.
+Since most succulents don’t survive freezing temperatures, bring them indoors during the winter.
+Follow the same care for these plants as you do for the ones that are kept indoors—provide them with plenty of light and avoid over-watering.
 A few specific species, including agaves and sedums, can be left outdoors during the winter in certain regions.
 Again, do your research to ensure you’re caring for specific varieties properly.

 Succulents have earned their reputation for being fun, easy-to-maintain plants.
 Just show them a bit of love to help them flourish indoors and outdoors.